 Investing in wheat stocks can be volatile

-With wheat and other food prices sharply on the rise, it’s tempting to chase down growing companies in this space.
+When wheat and other food prices are sharply on the rise, it's tempting to chase down growing companies in this space.
 Be wary, though.
 Investing in commodity businesses can be highly volatile, and revenue and profitability can change quickly due to market prices of basic goods.
-Nevertheless, with inflation a major concern among investors right now, adding small portfolio exposure to wheat might make sense.
+Nevertheless, with inflation a major concern among investors in certain economic periods, adding small portfolio exposure to wheat might make sense.

-Nicholas Rossolillo has no position in any of the stocks mentioned.
-The Motley Fool recommends Deere.
+Rachel Warren has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Deere & Company.
 The Motley Fool has a disclosure policy.